olanga/nova/README.md

 - Ball sequence within a drill can be randomized in the drill editor
 - Randomized drills are marked with a badge ‘R’
 - Drill can be paused or stopped anytime
+- Each ball in a custom drill can have many options (pseudorandomness)
 - Accumulated counters (eg. Balls: 65 | Drills: 38)
 - Possible to factory reset settings
 - Factory reset removes all custom drills, resets counters and restores default drills